bp4924/BP-Password/README.md

 Test that user input meets minimum requirements

-Test that result includes all options
+Test that result includes all selected options

 Dynamically update HTML & CSS using JavaScript